JimSeker/flutter/routes/README.md

 `navigationbar_demo` sets the basics to get the bottom navigation working.

+`navigationbar_rail_demo` show setup for screen width and use either the rail or bar.

 `pageview_demo` uses a pageview that allows the users to swipe between 5 pages. note, swipe is broken on web/chrome.

 `rail_demo` show how create a RailNavigation widget.